OmGodse/Notally/README.md

 * 🇩🇪 German by Maximilian Braunschmied

-If you would like to help translate the app, please contact me [here](mailto:omgodseapps@gmail.com)
+If you would like to help translate the app, please contact me [here](mailto:omgodseapps@gmail.com) (Even in few of the languages specified, there are some untranslated phrases)

 ### Screenshots
 <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/1.png" width="250"/><img src="fastlane/metadata/android/en-US/images/phoneScreenshots/2.png" width="250"/><img src="fastlane/metadata/android/en-US/images/phoneScreenshots/3.png" width="250"/>